 Do not store above 86°F (30°C).
 Do not store below 50°F (10°C).
 Avoid storage in direct sunlight/fluorescent lighting and store in a cool, dry, and well-ventilated area.

-Collagen, sodium alginate, carboxymethylcellulose (CMC), ethylenediaminetetraacetic acid (EDTA)
+Made from collagen, sodium alginate, carboxymethylcellulose (CMC) and ethylenediaminetetraacetic acid (EDTA)

 Burns